I get too many emails.

 But a couple of things changed my mind.

-First has been studying liturgy with a brilliant professor while completing my Master of Sacred Music at a Catholic university.
+The first one was studying liturgy with a brilliant professor while completing my Master of Sacred Music at a Catholic university.
 Looking at the various rites in use throughout history and comparing them with modern ad hoc pseudo-liturgies reveals a stark contrast.
 The very purpose of ritual in liturgy is to shape our hearts and minds according to the gospel of Christ.
 The constant striving for novelty defeats this purpose, because it doesn’t allow the liturgy to grow roots.

 Secondly, over the past couple of years I’ve begun praying Morning and Evening Prayer from the Book of Common Prayer (1928, of course) as the basis for my personal devotions.
 Growing up in Baptistland, we frowned on any sort of prayer that wasn’t spontaneous.
 But praying the collects and canticles, and following the daily office lectionary cycle along with the monthly cycle through the Psalter has changed my life.
 Far from vain repetition, the discipline of a set liturgical pattern, and one that relies heavily on Holy Scripture and the ancient prayers of the church, actually teaches my heart how to pray throughout my day and my days.
 It’s a slow process.
 It’s not instant gratification.